tradewa/tradewa.github.io/now.md

 title: What I Am Doing Now
 permalink: /now/
 ---
-This is a now page inspired by [nownownow.com](https://nownownow.com/).
-I will share a little bit of what I am doing right now.
+This page is to share a little bit of what I am doing right now.

 <hr>